The Assassination of Richard Nixon: Plot

 Sam, broken, obsesses about Nixon.
 Seeing a news story about a helicopter pilot arrested for flying around the White House, he formulates a plan to hijack a passenger airliner and crash it into the White House.
 He records a message detailing his intentions and state of mind, addressing it to Leonard Bernstein, whom he greatly admires.

 Sam liquidates his bank account, steals Bonny's gun, and confronts Jack at a restaurant.
-Unable to pull the trigger, he flees to the house he once shared with Marie, sleeping in the now empty home, then killing the family dog.
-He drives to the Baltimore–Washington International Airport with a concealed gun and suitcase full of gasoline, mails his confession to Bernstein, and approached the plane.
+Unable to pull the trigger, he flees to the house he once shared with Marie, sleeping in the now-empty home, then killing the family dog.
+He drives to Baltimore–Washington International Airport with a concealed gun and suitcase full of gasoline, mails his confession to Bernstein, and approaches the plane.
 When he discovers the security procedures are more thorough than expected, he panics and rushes on board, shooting a policeman.

 Once on board, he shoots the pilots and coerces a passenger to act as co-pilot.
 He's shot through a window by an intervening policeman, and commits suicide before he can be arrested.
-When the day's events are shown on TV, neither Bonny nor Marie react to the mention of Sam's name.
+When the day's events are shown on TV, neither Bonny nor Marie reacts to the mention of Sam's name.